 ASSET maintains a small equipment lending library that loans required materials free of charge for a 2-week period to teachers at schools lacking the supplies needed to implement the modules.
 Details regarding the use of the lending library are posted on the website.
-Equipment requests are linked to specific module requests, and teachers are asked to request only materials that their school cannot provide.
+Equipment requests are linked to specific module requests, and teachers are asked to list what equipment they already have so that we only ship what they actually need.
 Some materials can also be provided to support ASSET related independent high school research projects using Tetrahymena as a research organism.
 Materials must be requested at least 2 weeks in advance, and equipment is provided on a first come, first serve basis.
 The kits are shipped from our Ithaca, NY location to the school and back.
 Local teachers are encouraged to contact us for pickup after school.

 To facilitate maximum use of ASSET materials at all grade levels, ASSET offers short, interactive distance teacher workshops at local schools featuring hands-on training on the general use of Tetrahymena in the classroom and the specific use of one or two modules of choice.
 Distance workshops provide easily accessible training and professional development involving the use of all ASSET materials to larger numbers of teachers than is possible using the standard on-campus workshop approach.
 All necessary materials are provided free to workshop participants, along with live interactive instruction and follow-up support.